yerv000/how_to-ruby_from_source/README.md

 Log out and log back in for the changes to take effect.

-## Create source directory and clone repository
+## Create source directory and clone Ruby repository

 Create a directory to hold source codes: